 Step 7: Predicting Final Results via using .predict() method with attribute X_test

-Note: Accuracy with random forest was 72%.(It may be different when performed experiment with different test size, here = 0.25).
+Note: Accuracy with the random forest was 72%.(It may be different when performed an experiment with different test sizes, here = 0.25).

-Step 8: To know the accuracy, confusion matrix is needed.
+Step 8: To know the accuracy, a confusion matrix is needed.

 Confusion Matrix is a 2X2 Matrix.

 TRUE POSITIVE : measures the proportion of actual positives that are correctly identified.

 TRUE NEGATIVE : measures the proportion of actual positives that are not correctly identified.

 FALSE POSITIVE : measures the proportion of actual negatives that are correctly identified.